Skip to main content

 98-2, Zhonghua Rd Sec 1 • 台北市萬華區中華路一段98之2號

 Despite the name, this store only serves geese.
 It’s famous for its goose vermicelli.
+They have some English signage.

 Shinli Daya • 福州新利大雅餐廳